stefanlight8/stefanlight8/README.md

 <!--
 Thanks for your interest or desire to copy my README. ₍^. .^₎⟆ -->

-## Hi, I'm stefanlight.
+Hello I'm Stefan (mostly known as stefanlight) – a developer and graphic designer.
-My name is Stefan and I'm a software engineer, primarily as open-source enthusiast, projects maintainer, and graphic designer.
+I make things that work well and look right.

-### Projects
+###### Projects
 <table>
   <tr>
     <td width="50%">